MFP expects favourable lese majeste amendment verdict

 The petition was directed against the party and Pita Limjaroenrat, who was then MFP leader.

-However, that petition did not request the court to dissolve the MFP, although the ruling tomorrow could be a precursor for a separate petition to be filed seeking the party's disbandment.
+However, that petition did not request the court to dissolve the MFP, although the ruling on Wednesday could be a precursor for a separate petition to be filed seeking the party's disbandment.

 On Monday, Mr Parit said the MFP stands its ground that its proposed amendment of the lese majeste was within the bounds of the law and that the party was pursuing the issue with no ulterior motives.